Ann J. Abadie: Early life and education

 Abadie was born in Greenville, South Carolina, the daughter of Frank Jefferson Julian and Pansy Luna Falls Julian.
 Her father worked in a textile mill.
 She graduated from Wake Forest University in 1960, and completed doctoral studies at the University of Mississippi in 1963, with a dissertation on William Faulkner.

 Career

+Barnard Observatory at the University of Mississippi, home of the Center for the Study of Southern Culture where Ann J. Abadie served as founder and associate director.

 Abadie organized the University of Mississippi's annual conference on William Faulkner from 1974 to 2011.
 She was a founder and associate director of the Center for the Study of Southern Culture at the University of Mississippi, from writing proposals for its funding in the mid-1970s, through years of acquiring important collections for the center's archives, until her retirement in 2011.
-She edited many of the Center's publications, and organized many of its events and exhibitions.
+She edited many of the center's publications, and organized many of its events and exhibitions.
 In 1999, she was a founding director of the Southern Foodways Alliance.
 She joined the board of governors of the MIssissippi Institute of Arts and Letters in 2007.

 In 2019, the Southern Foodways Alliance recognized her contributions with the Craig Claiborne Lifetime Achievement Award.
 In 2020, Abadie received the Noel Polk Lifetime Achievement Award from the Mississippi Institute of Arts and Letters.